 Beyond Blue’s Lead Clinical Advisor, Dr Grant Blashki, looks at how you can support your mental health if you have been diagnosed with COVID-19.

-Realising that you have COVID-19 may come as a shock and having COVID-19 is likely to bring further stress and worry to an already challenging experience.
+Realising that you have COVID-19 may come as something of a shock and having it is likely to bring further stress and worry to an already challenging experience.

 Statistics tell us that for many, the illness will be self-limiting and most of these cases can be managed at home as they clear the virus.
 It’s nonetheless important to acknowledge the wide range of severity associated with COVID-19, from minor symptoms through to a serious condition requiring hospital or intensive care.